What the Orange Dot on Your iPhone Means

 • If you have an iPhone X or later: Slowly swipe up from the bottom of your screen until you see your recently used apps.
 Swipe them up to completely exit the apps.

-• Try restarting: If you’ve checked these items off, try restarting your iPhone to see if that removes the orange light from your screen.
+• Try restarting: If you’ve checked these items off, try restarting your iPhone to see if that clears the orange dot from your screen.

 Why Is It Sometimes Green?

-You may notice that sometimes a green dot appears at the top of your iPhone in place of the orange dot.
-This green indicator means that an app on your phone is using your camera or camera and microphone together.
-Every time you open the camera app to take a photo or FaceTime a loved one, the green light will turn on.
-The green dot performs the same function as the orange dot, which lets you know when an app has camera access.
+You may notice that sometimes a green dot appears at the top of your iPhone in place of the orange dot – this green indicator means that an app on your phone is actively using your camera, or your camera and microphone together.
+Every time you open the camera app to take a photo or FaceTime a loved one, the green dot will appear in the top-right corner of your screen.
+The green dot performs the same core work as the orange dot – it lets you know when an app has access to hardware on your iPhone.

-For example, if you see the green or orange light appear on your iPhone for a new app you just installed — but it never asked permission to record you or use those functions — it could be suspicious.
+For example, if you see the green or orange indicator appear on your iPhone for a newly installed app – especially one that never asked for permission to use your camera or microphone – that may be a red flag worth investigating.

 How to Know What It’s Using

-If you have many apps on your iPhone, it can be difficult to know which ones use your camera and microphone.
+If you have apps on your iPhone, it can be helpful to know which ones use your camera and microphone.
 There are a few ways to find out which apps have permission or access to these functions.

-The first way to check this accessibility is to swipe down from your screen’s top right corner to open the Control Center.
-The most recent app you used should appear along with a microphone or camera icon indicating which function was used.
+The first way to check accessibility is to swipe down from your screen’s top right corner to open the Control Center.
+The most recent app you used should appear along with a microphone or camera icon indicating which one was used.

 For example, if you recently recorded a voice memo, the Control Center should say “Voice Memos, recently” with an orange microphone icon.
 If you used Instagram Stories to post a picture or video, it should say “Instagram, recently” with a green camera icon.
-This is a simple, quick way to tell which apps use your microphone and camera — particularly right after using the app.
+It’s an easy, quick way to tell which apps use your microphone and camera – especially right after using the app.

-If you have many apps, this method can be time-consuming and hard to track.
-If you see the orange and green dots when you don’t expect it, or if you want to know which apps have permission to use your microphone and camera, you can check using this method and modify it to your preferences.
+If you have many apps, tracking which ones have standard permissions can be time-consuming.
+If you see the orange or green dots unexpectedly, or simply want to review and manage which apps are allowed to use your microphone and camera, follow these steps:

 1. Open Settings.

-4. View the list of apps with green switches to see which ones use your microphone and camera.
+4. View the list of apps with green switches to see which ones have access.

 5. Toggle the switches next to the apps to turn them on or off.